 A mandatory element of the QMS is the organisation's audit programme.
-The IQA procedure which needs to:
+This needs to:

-- (a) define the audit types and associated procedures - (b) maintain and manage a cyclic schedule of audits - (c) manage the review, reporting, and close-out of findings and concerns - (d) identify the personnel to conduct the audit - (e) provide training for the audit personnel.
+- (a) define the audit types and associated procedures - (b) maintain and manage a cyclic schedule of audits - (c) manage the review, reporting, and close-out of findings and concerns, and - (d) identify the personnel to conduct the audit.